 \subsection{Deep learning for vulnerability detection}

-The same study (\cite{SLX+22}) reports that, while deep learning (DL)-based vulnerability detectors perform well in code classification and clone detection tasks, their performance in vulnerability detection is less satisfactory.
-These DL-based techniques have usually limited ability to locate vulnerabilities at the code-line level, are unable to recognize previously unseen vulnerability-fixing patterns, and are susceptible to selecting features unrelated to vulnerabilities~\cite{CZW+24}.
+The same study (\cite{SLX+22}) reports that while deep learning (DL)-based vulnerability detectors perform well in code classification and clone detection tasks, their vulnerability detection performance is less satisfactory.
+These DL-based techniques usually have limited ability to locate vulnerabilities at the code-line level, are unable to recognize previously unseen vulnerability-fixing patterns, and are susceptible to selecting features unrelated to vulnerabilities~\cite{CZW+24}.
 Hence, \citeauthor{CZW+24} suggests using DL models to identify variables and statements within the program that correlate with vulnerabilities, then static analysis techniques to determine data- or control-flow between these variables and statements.
 This suggestion is consistent with \aspectTool's approach, while replacing variable identification using DL models with direct code annotation by security experts or developers.
-The same study also points out that manual rule-definition processes can be time-consuming and labor-intensive, underscoring the need for a dedicated DSL like \aspectLg.
+The same study also notes that manual rule-definition processes can be time-consuming and labor-intensive, underscoring the need for a dedicated DSL such as \aspectLg.

 This suggestion was applied in a recent study combining large language models (LLMs) and static analysis for vulnerability detection in \java applications~\cite{LDN25}.
-The IRIS prototype leverages, for each CWE, CodeQL static analysis to determine candidate APIs, LLMs to label candidate APIs as sources or sinks, CodeQL to reason on information flows and determine candidate paths, and then LLMs to label paths between true and false positives.
+The IRIS prototype leverages CodeQL static analysis for each CWE to identify candidate APIs; LLMs to label candidate APIs as sources or sinks; CodeQL to reason about information flows and determine candidate paths; and LLMs to label paths as true or false positives.
 They evaluated their approach on a dataset of 120 manually validated vulnerabilities, demonstrating an improvement over static analysis alone and reducing the need for code annotation.